lealeilla/uzima_chicken-_ussd/README.md

 # uzima_chicken-_ussd
+Overview
-Uzima Chicken Ordering System is a USSD (Unstructured Supplementary Service Data) application that enables users to conveniently order chicken from Uzima Chicken.
-It offers features like registration, order placement, order updates, and order history review.
+Uzima Chicken USSD Ordering System is a platform that enables users to order chicken from Uzima Chicken using USSD technology.
+It streamlines the ordering process and allows users to interact with the system via USSD codes provided by their Telco network.

-How It Works
-User Registration:
-Users dial the USSD code provided by the Telco network.
-They follow the prompts to register by providing their name, national ID, phone number, address, and PIN.
-Alternatively, users can register by sending an incoming message with the required details.
-Order Placement:
-Registered users select the option to place an order from the main menu.
-They choose the type of chicken (e.g., meat or laying chicken) and specify the quantity.
-After confirming the order, it is processed, and the total cost is displayed.
-Order Update:
-Users can update the quantity of their pending orders if needed.
-They select the order to update and enter the new quantity along with their PIN for confirmation.
-Order History:
-Users can review their order history to track previous orders.
-They enter their PIN to view their order history, which includes details like order ID, chicken type, quantity, total cost, and delivery status.
-Technology Stack
-Language: PHP
-Database: MySQL
-Web Server: Apache (XAMPP)
-USSD Gateway: Integrated with Telco network's USSD gateway Running the Application
+Running the Application
 Database Setup:
 Create a MySQL database named uzima.